Choosing Between Vinyl and Fiberglass Windows

 Energy Efficiency / Low Conductivity

 Fiberglass is an extremely stable material.
 It provides an ideal base for a full range of finishes – ensuring unbelievable durability.
-Fiberglass will withstand extremes from Arctic cold to blazing desert heat or the rugged seacoast!
+Fiberglass will withstand extremes from Arctic cold to blazing desert heat…even the rugged seacoast!

 The non-corrosive characteristic of the material is an advantage when considering coastal applications, especially in hot or cold climates.